 You Never Can Tell by Chris Green

 Annie and I are sitting in a café called Lemon Jelli sipping peppermint tea.
-The space it is laid out to look like a continental bar with comfortable seating and 1930s French travel posters on the wall.
+The space is laid out to look like a continental bar with comfortable seating and 1930s French travel posters on the wall.
 We have come to Newton Abbot for the market.
 Annie is shopping for shoes.
 The flimsy ones she bought last week have not lasted well.

 ‘How old do you think I am?’ says a swarthy stranger sitting on the table next to us.
-‘Go on! have a guess!’
+‘Go on!
+Have a guess!’

 ‘Sixty?’
 Annie says, diplomatically.